Active Substance: idelalisib

 What measures are being taken to ensure the safe and effective use of Zydelig?

-In addition, the company will also provide final results of the ongoing main studies of Zydelig in patients with chronic lymphocytic leukaemia and follicular lymphoma.
+The company that markets Zydelig will provide final results of the ongoing main studies in patients with chronic lymphocytic leukaemia and follicular lymphoma.

 Other information about Zydelig

 The European Commission granted a marketing authorisation valid throughout the European Union for Zydelig on 18 September 2014.

 For more information about treatment with Zydelig, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.